MO-5: Capturing Data from Afar

 • Mini-camera and micro SD cards

-• Engage Section: In introductory activity where students take images and observe how the field of view and spatial resolution change.
+• Engage Section: An introductory activity where students take images and observe how the field of view and spatial resolution change.

 • Explore Section: Slides, worksheets, and example calculations that help students understand camera resolution, spatial resolution, and field of view.

-• Guidance and videos showing how to use the AEROKATS Field Operations Manual to prepare for a successful Aeropod remote sensing data collection mission.
+• Elaborate Section: Guidance and videos showing how to use the AEROKATS Field Operations Manual to prepare for a successful Aeropod remote sensing data collection mission.

-• Guidance and videos on how to conduct an in-depth analysis of still images taken with the Aeropod, including how to import data into the AEROKATS Mission Mapper.
+• Evaluate Section: Guidance and videos on how to conduct an in-depth analysis of still images taken with the Aeropod, including how to import data into the AEROKATS Mission Mapper.

 Materials